gradio-app/openai-gradio/README.md

 # Installation

-1. Clone this repo: `git clone git@github.com:gradio-app/openai-gradio.git`
+1. Clone this repo: `git clone https://github.com/AK391/openai-gradio.git`
-2. Navigate into the folder that you cloned this repo into: `cd openai-gradio`
+2. Navigate into the folder that you cloned this repo into: `cd openai_gradio`
 3. Install this package: `pip install -e .`

 <!-- ```bash